MARIO R. AREVALO, IAO

 A: If you do not file State Income Tax Returns or decide not to participate in the "Income Verification Program" you have to renew your exemption every year.
 A renewal application will be mailed to you every November, and it will be your responsibility to return it to us with the preceding income tax returns or annual income statements, such as W-2 forms, Social Security forms, bank interests, etc.

-Q: What do I need to apply for the Basic Star exemption?
+Q: What do I need to apply for either the Basic or Enhanced Star exemption?

 Q: I have been granted a